Mutahir-15/Coding-Notes/README.md

 **Together, we can build a stronger, more knowledgeable tech community.**

 **Note:** <br>
-The content has been curated from various developers, communities, and open resources.
+The content has been curated from various developers, communities, and open resources.<br>
 **Full credit goes to the original creators.**